thunder-red-star/chatgpt-quotes/gitrap.md

 > Git, it's not just a tool, it's a legacy.
 > So go ahead, give it a try,
 > And watch your code reach for the sky.

+## Git rap, Bing chat edition
+> Git is a tool that you can use
+> To track your code and never lose
+> Your changes and your history
+> In a local repository
+>
+> Git is open source and free
+> Created by Linus Torvalds in 2005
+> It's fast and efficient, no doubt about it
+> That's why so many projects use Git
+>
+> Git is distributed, which means that you
+> Can work offline or remotely too
+> You can commit your work locally
+> And then sync it with the server easily
+>
+> Git has features that make it shine
+> Like cheap local branching and merge sublime
+> You can create branches for each feature
+> And then merge them back with a simple procedure
+>
+> Git also has tools for collaboration
+> Like pull requests and code review integration
+> You can work with others on the same project
+> And share your code with respect
+>
+> Git is a rap star in the dev world
+> It helps you manage your code like a pearl
+> If you want to learn more about Git
+> Just visit https://git-scm.com/ and get it!